Yuki Mizuki

 In 2016, Yuki returned to Kyoto and started her own design company.
 Being back in the city led her to look more closely at Kyoto’s traditional crafts and the people who sustain them.
 She became deeply interested in the makers behind these traditions and felt drawn to support their work — not as an observer, but as a designer.
 She began helping craftspeople with websites, product development, and visual storytelling.

 Through these collaborations, Yuki built close relationships with many craft studios in Kyoto.
-Over time, she felt a desire to create something with her own hands and began working with textile dyeing, influenced by a family connection to a local dye workshop.
+Over time, she felt a desire to create something with her own hands and began working with textile dyeing, influenced by a long-standing family connection to a local Kyoto dye workshop.

 As interest from overseas visitors grew, Yuki started supporting craft-focused visits and workshops, helping people experience these places in a thoughtful and respectful way.
-Today, she continues her own creative practice while working closely with craftspeople and visitors alike.
+For nearly a decade, she has been introducing international visitors — including many from the United States — to Kyoto’s craft studios and textile traditions.

 Yuki sees her role as a bridge — connecting Kyoto’s traditional crafts with an international audience through design, language, and genuine human relationships.